-The UT Permian Basin School of Education proudly achieved full accreditation by the National Council for Accreditation of Teacher Education (NCATE) in October, 2007.
+The UT Permian Basin School of Education proudly achieved full accreditation by the Council for the Accreditation of Educator Preparation (CAEP)

 Link to a list of the courses required for the degree plan.
 To see which courses are currently open for registration, link to the Course Schedule, select Special Education-Autism (MA) or Special Education (MA) from the UTOC Program menu and click the Search button.
 You may also use the Course Inventory to view a complete list of all courses currently being offered in the program, as well as the semesters in which they have been offered.

 Senior Lecturer, Special Eduation

 Degree Awarded: Master of Arts in Education, Special Education-Autism and Developmental Disabilities in Early Childhood

 - How much will it cost?

 Students are billed by UTPB for courses.
 Links to campus tuition and fee information, and estimated tuition and fees can be found on the Cost and Financial Aid page.

 The courses for the master’s degree are offered online.
 (Those seeking the diagnostician certification or initial certification will need additional courses offered at UTPB.)